This post may contain affiliate links. Read the full disclosure here.

 These baked strawberry donuts are speckled with fresh bits of strawberry, topped with a strawberry glaze, and finished with a drizzle of cream cheese frosting.
 How could breakfast possibly get better?

 These baked strawberry donuts taste so fresh and sweet, one bite will have you completely hooked – and all of your friends too!
 They’ll quickly become a staple in your home.

 And, since they’re baked, they take no time at all to make!
 They’re also much healthier than the fried donuts – not to mention prettier!

 Strawberry cake donuts are my “birthday donuts”, as I made them for myself to celebrate turning another year older.
 But they are also perfect for Valentine’s Day or even Christmas.
 Of course, you can also enjoy them anytime you want without an excuse!

-For the donuts, I turned to my baked old fashioned donuts recipe.
+For the strawberry donuts, I turned to my baked donuts recipe.
 The only changes I made were adding a bit more vanilla, omitting the nutmeg, and stirring in fresh strawberries.
 I love how they came out and can’t wait to try them with other delicious fruits.
 Maybe apple cinnamon for fall?